arrow-kt/arrow/arrow-libs/fx/arrow-docs/docs/fx/async/README.md

 This `typealias Coroutine = Contination<Unit>` will start running every time you call `resume(Unit)`, which allows you to run the suspend program N times.

-### Arrow Fx Coroutines & KotlinX Coroutines

-Both Arrow Fx Coroutines & KotlinX Coroutines independently offer an implementation for Kotlin's coroutine system.

-As explained in the document above, Arrow Fx Coroutines offers a battery-included functional IO with cancellation support.
-Where KotlinX Coroutines offers an implementation that offers light-weight futures with cancellation support.

 ## Integrating with third-party libraries

-Arrow Fx integrates with the Arrow Fx IO runtime, Rx2, Reactor framework, and any library that can model effectful async/concurrent computations as `suspend`.
+Arrow Fx integrates with KotlinX Coroutines Fx, Reactor framework, and any library that can model effectful async/concurrent computations as `suspend`.

-If you are interested in providing your own runtime as a backend to the Arrow Fx library, please contact us in the main [Arrow Gitter](https://gitter.im/arrow-kt/Lobby) or #Arrow channel on the official [Kotlin Lang Slack](https://kotlinlang.slack.com/messages/C5UPMM0A0) with any questions and we'll help you along the way.
+If you are interested in the Arrow Fx library, please contact us in the main [Arrow Gitter](https://gitter.im/arrow-kt/Lobby) or #Arrow channel on the official [Kotlin Lang Slack](https://kotlinlang.slack.com/messages/C5UPMM0A0) with any questions and we'll help you along the way.